code-pankaj/Zentro/server/Readme.md

 # Zentro Backend

-It is a chat application built with nodejs, typescript, prisma, neondb
+It is a chat application built with nodejs, typescript, prisma, neondb, redis

 # Future Updates